Google Sites is a free site builder from Google that people can use to start a website for free.

 Also, in our guide on Making Money on Blogger, we shared several ways to make money using the blogging platform.
 However, since Google Sites is not a blogging platform, you cannot use SEO to drive traffic to a Google Site, especially in competitive niches.
 This makes some money-making methods out of available options.

 In this article on how to make money on Google Sites using affiliate marketing, you learned how and tips to consider to increase revenue.
+There are many Google Sites contenders if you want more features such as funnels, integrations, and analytics that make making money through affiliate marketing easier.

 Also, check out how to use MunchEye to make money as an affiliate marketer, as some strategies can be implemented on Google Sites.